veertuinc/anka-docs/content/en/docs/Anka Virtualization/working-with-usb-devices.md

     anka usb claim -n iphones 275a5e5f1313b22305c9beaffc4d58d985ebxxxx
     ```

-> If you have more than one iPhone, using a claim name (`-n`) to group them is usually good practice.
+> If you have more than one iPhone, using a claim name (`--claim-name`) to group them is usually good practice.
 This allows you to specify `iphones` when starting a VM. **Be aware:** If you've assigned multiple devices to the claim name, the VM will nondeterministically choose a non-busy device.

 3. Confirm that it's claimed (`is_claimed = 1`):
     ```shell